OpenChannelSSD/liblightnvm/readme.md

 Refer to tests/ to find example code.

-A storage backend for RocksDB using liblightnvm will follow soon [5]
+A storage backend for RocksDB using liblightnvm is under development [5].

 To know more about Open-Channel SSDs and the software ecosystem around them please see [6].